numbereself/caracAL/README.md

 ### Simpler version

 Simply reinstall caracAL by following the steps below.
 You can keep the config.js file from your old installation for ease of use.

+### Full Changelog

+The full changelog that used to be here has moved to [CHANGELOG.md](./CHANGELOG.md "the CHANGELOG.md file")

 ## Installation on Debian/Ubuntu